Randers: Industrialisation and modern times

 The larger emerging industries included the Thor breweries, founded in 1856 by the businessman Christian Emil Synnestvedt, but built in 1850 by the Swedish entrepreneur Johan Peter Lindahl.
 The Thor breweries was an important industry and employer in Randers for many years and the beer brand of Thor is still associated with the city.
 The breweries closed in 2003, but Thor is still being produced, now by Royal Unibrew in Odense, and there is a sales-office in Randers promoting the brand.
 The old factory buildings at Thorsgade is considered important for the history of beer brewing in Denmark and some of them are now listed by the Danish Cultural Agency.
 A 36-metre tall white concrete silo, was for many years a landmark of the town, but it was demolished in 2008 to give way for modern building projects.

 In 1861, the train factory of Hvide Mølle was founded in the neighbourhood of Dronningborg by the British consortium Peto, Brassey and Betts.
 It became a large employer in Randers, at one time the largest, and changed its name to Scandia in 1876, a name and brand that became well known abroad.
 Scandia produced the IC3 intercity trains for DSB, the Danish State Railway.
-In 2001 the company was bought by Canadian Bombardier, but the factoris were put up for sale in 2015 due to lack of orders.
+In 2001 the company was bought by Canadian Bombardier, but the factories were put up for sale in 2015 due to lack of orders.

 In 1894, the machine factory of Dronningborg Maskinfabrik was founded in Dronningborg, also known as Dronningborg Industries abroad.
 The factory produced agricultural machines and in 1958 combine harvesters became part of the production line.
 From 1984 they produced for the British Massey Ferguson.
 The company was bought by American AGCO in 1997 and the production was trimmed.

 In 1935 a regional hospital was founded in Randers, located in the neighbourhood of Dronningborg.

 Randers became an important military site in modern times.
 The large barrack of Randers Kaserne was built in 1940 and all in all the town and surrounding countryside could encamp from 10,000 to 15,000 men, in a position which could not easily be overrun.

-Geography and climate
+Geography

+Setting

 Randers, and Randers municipality, lies within the geographical region of Kronjylland (Crown Jutland), a name that possibly refers to the many royal possessions in this area, in particular in former times.
+By road it is 38.5 km north of Aarhus, 43.8 km east of Viborg, 80.2 km south of Aalborg and 224 km northwest of Copenhagen.